-We offer a template and toolkit for global online learning - please let us know if you would like support.
+We provide online learning consulting for maximizing intercultural awareness and integrating accessible but academic knowledge of the Middle East, including a toolkit for global online learning.
 According to the American Association of Colleges and Universities (Fournier, 2016), perspective taking is central to becoming a global citizen, and a key 21st century ability.
 We found that certain learning approaches scaffold students’ perspective-taking abilities by providing a safe environment to immediately test their cross-cultural collaboration skills.
 While students know they must interact with individuals from other countries online, and may also recognize there are cultural differences, they may not account for them sufficiently or know what to do when they encounter them.
 A safe environment for testing their intercultural skills better prepares students for these interactions “in the real world”.

 We piloted a set of learning activities and e-portfolio autumn semester of 2017 for Turkish 2241 which included online interaction with students at Istanbul University.
 We designed the learning to take place in three stages, in accordance with research cited above: the “icebreaker stage,” the “community-building stage,” and the “collaboration stage.”

 The first stage, the “icebreaker stage,” is needed in order to build the trust required for cultural sharing.
 This is the community stage, and is where students practice online cross-cultural communication and begin sharing and learning about how their cultural experiences have shaped them.

 The second stage, “the community-building stage,” is the substantive cultural learning stage and is where students gain academic knowledge about each other’s countries – it is recommended, if possible, that they be assigned a partner from the partner institution for each topic.
 We also recommend that students exchange some of what they learned from their partner with the whole group through a final group conversation on each topic.